johnshearing/PrivateKeyVault/Motivation/README.md

 This stabilizing effect of cryptocurrency can only work if everybody is using it but until people are satisfied that there is a safe way to store private keys, cryptocurrency will not become main stream.

 **Now we have a safe way to store cryptocurrency that is accessable to everyone with electricity and an Internet connection.**
+Let's get rid of dictators and terrorist.
+Let's erradicate civil war.
+Let's turn every human being into a welcome visitor and they will never need to flee their countries.
 [The PrivateKeyVault](https://github.com/johnshearing/PrivateKeyVault#privatekeyvault---click-for-open-source-make-instructions)